dc4eu/dc4eu_documentation/docs/setup_wallet_lab/system_components_and_setup.md

 #### Trust Considerations

-The certificate should be issued by a publicly trusted CA. If a self-signed certificate is used, all dependent components — including wallets, federation resolvers, and other relying parties — must be explicitly configured to trust the certificate.
+The certificate should be issued by a publicly trusted CA. If a self-signed certificate is used, all dependent components, including wallets, federation resolvers, and other relying parties, must be explicitly configured to trust the certificate.

+In setups where SATOSA is deployed behind a reverse proxy (e.g., F5, NGINX), it is common to terminate TLS at the proxy using a public certificate, while using a self-signed certificate between the proxy and SATOSA.
+This approach is valid as long as the proxy handles trust and certificate validation externally.

-For production environments and optimal interoperability, a certificate from a recognized CA is strongly recommended.
+For production environments and optimal interoperability, using a certificate from a recognized CA at the external interface is strongly recommended.

 ### Managing Environment Variables